England Ireland Find Havens

 Image: Les Chatfield via CC BY 2.0

-EASTERN SIDE of the ISLE of WIGHT: Culver Cliff, located about 10 miles northeast of Saint Catherine’s Point, is a conspicuous landmark for the commencement of the route.
+Culver Cliff, located about 10 miles northeast of Saint Catherine's Point, is a conspicuous landmark for the commencement of the route.
 It is identifiable by the marked contrast between the white chalk bluff and the land in the vicinity.
-The Culver Down Monument or Yarborough Monument, a conspicuous object from seaward, stands on Culver Down at an elevation of 100 metres and also serves to positively identify the cliff.
+The Culver Down Monument or Yarborough Monument, a conspicuous object from seaward, stands on Culver Down at an elevation of 100 metres and also serves to identify the cliff positively.

 The Isle of Wight is high on its eastern side, with ledges extending more than ½ a mile offshore in places.
 From a leisure craft perspective, the principal dangers off the island are the Bembridge Shoal, No Man's Land and Ryde Sands.
 All of these are well-marked.